-The Edmonton Potters’ Guild (EPG) is a volunteer organization that relies on all of its members to help in keeping our Guild a safe, educational and, most importantly, an enjoyable environment in which to work.
-As a member, you are an essential part of our organization and we thank you for joining the EPG.
+The Edmonton Potters’ Guild is a volunteer organization that relies on all of its members to help in keeping our Guild a safe, educational and, most importantly, an enjoyable environment in which to work.

 The Edmonton Potters’ Guild (EPG) is a place where the art of pottery is learned, preserved and promoted in a supportive environment .